Enforcing a Judgment

 - Garnish the debtor’s bank account

-More information on the various options can be found in the article on Collecting a Judgment.
-The judgment may need to be recorded in other courts if the debtor’s property is in a different county or state.
+NOTE: The judgment may need to be recorded in another court if the debtor’s property is in a different county or state.

-Keep in mind that all approaches to collecting a judgment must comply with Maryland law.
+All approaches to collecting a judgment must comply with Maryland law.
 Even if you are owed money, you are not allowed to act illegally to collect the debt owed to you.
 For more information, see the article on Debt Collectors and the Law.

 In general, you should try to collect the judgment as soon as possible.
 As time goes by, it may be harder to keep track of the person who owes you money.
 There are some important milestones to be aware of: